 One of the largest dangers of coming out of academia is that you constrain yourself into an environment that rewards an intensely narrow focus on one thing.
 To expand and to be able to tackle the challenges of becoming a data scientist, you must continuing developing your other skills in parallel, and always be on the lookout for new challenges and opportunities.

 The Data Science Handbook features interviews from 25 amazing data scientists, including DJ and Michelangelo.
-Sign up atto get 3 free interviews (including the full interviews with DJ and Michelangelo).
+Sign up at Data Science Handbook to get 3 free interviews (including the full interviews with DJ and Michelangelo).

 For more concrete advice on making the transition from academia to data science, check out the answers at

-Subscribe toto get updates on more posts like these!
+Subscribe to Storytelling with Statistics to get updates on more posts like these!

 (This post was originally published on Quora)